-Linde has today started up a new air separation unit (ASU) in South Korea.
+Linde (formerly AGA) has started up a new air separation plant (ASU) outside Vejle in Denmark.

 According to the company, the ASU’s capacity is three times larger than Linde’s previous production facility in Copenhagen.

 “Our increased production capacity enables us to meet the steadily increasing demand that we have seen for several years from our increasing number of customers,” said Linde’s Marketing Manager Ole Kronborg.